-This makes privacy a number one priority as no one wants their sensitive data to leak in the wrong hands.
-In fact, Aspecto does everything possible to not even know about the data internals and the customer’s raw data never reaches their servers in the first place.
+Leveraging telemetry makes privacy a number one priority as no one wants their sensitive data to leak into the wrong hands.
+To solve that, Aspecto does everything possible to not even know about the data internals and the customer’s raw data never reaches their servers in the first place.

 Aspecto analyzes all the data from every microservice.
 The total load from each client is often even higher than the client’s product handles.
 Keeping in mind the target audience, which are established startups with complex microservice architectures, incredible scalability is crucial for making it work.